 Equitable Division in Unsalvageable Partnerships

 Despite the best efforts through mediation, some dental partnerships reach a point where dissolution is the only viable option.
-In such instances, the focus of Wood & Morgan shifts to ensuring a fair and equitable dissolution of the partnership.
+In such instances, our focus shifts to ensuring a fair and equitable dissolution of the partnership.

-The initial step in this process is a review of the existing partnership agreement.
+The initial step in this process is reviewing the existing partnership agreement.
 This document usually contains information about the terms of dissolution, including how assets and liabilities should be divided.

-Our legal team analyzes this agreement to fully understand the obligations and entitlements of each partner.
+Our legal team analyzes this agreement to understand each partner’s obligations and entitlements fully.

 Another critical component is the valuation of the practice’s assets.
 This requires a thorough understanding of the dental industry and the particular practice’s market position.

-Our team works with financial experts to accurately appraise the value of tangible assets like dental equipment and real estate, as well as intangible assets like goodwill and brand value.
-We negotiate diligently on behalf of our clients to ensure that they receive a fair portion of the practice's worth.
+Our team works with financial experts to accurately appraise the value of tangible assets like dental equipment and real estate and intangible assets like goodwill and brand value.
+We negotiate diligently on behalf of our clients to ensure they receive a fair portion of the practice’s worth.

 Preparing for Partnerships

-We guide our clients in thoroughly reviewing all documents related to the practice they are joining, including financial health assessments and understanding the operational dynamics of the practice.
-We emphasize the importance of aligning with the business's philosophy and fitting in with the office culture.
+We thoroughly review all documents related to the practice our clients are joining, including financial health assessments and understanding the operational dynamics of the practice.
+We emphasize the importance of aligning with the business’s philosophy and fitting in with the office culture.

 Our legal guidance allows our clients to enter partnerships congruent with their professional goals and personal values.